tompave/voucher-technical-test/README.md

 Your task
 ----
 Fix and refactor the codebase.
 Make the specs green and ensure that it's working as expected.
-Use the itegration spec to guide you through.
+Use the integration spec to guide you through.

 The test itself is pretty straight forward but your solution will require you to make design and product decisions.